marzeverett/jornada_data_manager/data_analysis/Phase_2_results.md

 AA.
 One datastream from all locations are predicted from one datastream from all location, after being preprocessed by the autoencoder from Z.

 #AB.
-All datastreams from all locations are predicted from all datastreams from #all locations, after being preprocessed by the autoencoder from AA and fusing #the locations.
+All datastreams from all locations are predicted from all datastreams from #all locations, after being preprocessed by the autoencoder from AA and fusing #the datastreams.

 ## AE, datatsreams/locations share Latent Space
 ### All together